PhHermann/LDJump/README.md

 # LDJump
-LDJump is an R Package to estimate variable recombination rates from population genetic data.
+LDJump is a R Package to estimate variable recombination rates from population genetic data.
 It is a unix based program (with a necessary installation of LDHat (see <https://github.com/auton1/LDhat>)), able to estimate the recombination map of sequences in fasta and vcf format.
 First, the sequences are divided in short segments of user defined length.
-The recombination rate is estimated for every segment with a regression model.
+The constant recombination rate is estimated for every segment with a regression model.
 This set of estimates is fed in a segmentation algorithm (SMUCE) to estimate the breakpoints of the recombination landscape.
 A [PDF Manual](./Sources/LDJump.pdf) with complete documentation of each function is also available.

 ### Author (Requests)